 - 1. Visual evaluation.
-Plot the time series of pressure data from 2015, and examine the time increments between adjacent measurements.
+Plot the time series of pressure data from 2018, and examine the time increments between adjacent measurements.
 (You can do this in Matlab using the "diff" command, for example.)
 Are the data always uniformly spaced?
 What is the increment between measurements?
-Choose a time period with consistent spacing-for example, roughly the first month of 2015.
-How long is your record? - 2.
+How long is the time record?
+Are there other portions of the 2018 record that also have reliable uniform spacing? - 2.
 Least-squares fit.
 Least-squares fit a mean and 3 major tidal constituents to your data.
 What is the mean, and what are the total amplitudes of the tidal constituents?
-(Total amplitude should be determined from the square root of the sum of the squares of the sine and cosine amplitudes.)
+(Total amplitude should be determined from the square root of the sum of the squares of the sine and cosine amplitues.)